kevinmartell91/small-mern-app/README.md

 - [x] 11.
 Use the Apollo CLI to auto-generate TypeScript definitions from our GraphQL API

 - [x] 12.
 Finally, introduce and use the Ant Design UI framework to quickly build a more 4 presentable UI.
 Extended to styled components

+## The second part of the small MERN app has the following steps.
+It is open the possibility to extend more functionalities.

+- [ ] Setup MERN app to part 2

+- [ ] Rounting in MERN App

+- [ ] User authentication with Google Sign-in $ OAuth 2.0

+- [ ] Persist Login sessions with cookies

+- [ ] Building user page

+- [ ] Builing listing page

+- [ ] Building home page